MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-107-Small-Business-Investment-Companies/subpart-C-Qualifying-an-SBIC-License/subjectgroup-ECFRc320593b53f1599-Capitalizing-an-SBIC/section-107.230.md

 (ii) Grants made by a state or local government agency or instrumentality into a nonprofit corporation or institution exercising discretionary authority with respect to such funds, if SBA determines that such funds have taken on a private character and the nonprofit corporation or institution is not a mere conduit.

-(e) You may not accept any capital contribution made with funds borrowed by a Person seeking to own an equity interest (whether direct or indirect, beneficial or of record) of at least 10 percent of your Private Capital.
+(e) *Borrowed funds exclusion.* You may not accept any capital contribution made with funds borrowed by a Person seeking to own an equity interest (whether direct or indirect, beneficial or of record) of at least 10 percent of your Private Capital.
 This exclusion does not apply if:

 (1) Such Person's net worth is at least twice the amount borrowed; or

 (2) SBA gives its prior written approval of the capital contribution.

+(f) *Public sector contributions.* The Act limits the extent to which funds invested directly or indirectly by local, State or Federal Government entities are eligible to qualify as Leverageable Capital.
+However, SBICs are not restricted from accepting funds invested directly or indirectly from local, State or Federal Government entities.
+The funds contributed by such entities may be included in an SBIC applicant's proposed formula to calculate management fees.

 [61 FR 3189, Jan.
 31, 1996, as amended at 63 FR 5866, Feb.
 5, 1998; 64 FR 70995, Dec.
-20, 1999]
+20, 1999; 89 FR 3547, Jan.
+19, 2024]